By Asiyath Mohamed Saeed

 If Dr Malik comes across as orthodox in accordance with his age, then that applies solely to his take on social media.
 A gentleman who has experienced the age of the primitive telephone now uses an iPhone 7.
 The same as people decades younger than him, Dr Malik keeps up with the ever evolving technological world, communicating with his colleagues and students via texts and emails.

 “I have gone from [primitive telephones] to what we have today.
 I have lived through all of that.
 I learned.
 I had to learn all the electronics.
 So I learned.
 No problem.
 A lot people, my contemporaries, choose not to; that’s their attitude.
-It’s not mine,” said Dr Malik, who has two children, a grandson and nine other grandchildren “by extension”.
+It’s not mine,” said Dr Malik, who has two children, a granddaughter and nine other grandchildren “by extension”.

 Perhaps his line of thinking is what has led Dr Malik to being as healthy as he still is.
 However, upon being asked the secret behind it, he responded that there is no “magic thing” behind it.
 His advice to youth is to respect the body and try to fully understand its workings.
 Declaring that more people need to appreciate how magnificent the human body is, he stressed the importance of incorporating healthy lifestyle habits which is “a lifetime of commitment.”